suggym/dmedia/posts/symbolism.md

 **The Virus**

 A representation of the virus is included to make the invisible threat tangible.
-It serves as a reminder of the constant danger lurking outside, reinforcing the feelings of fear and uncertainty that permeated our daily existence.
+It is a reminder of the constant danger lurking outside, reinforcing the feelings of fear and uncertainty that permeated our daily existence.
 See more in last blog post.

 **The Floating Trees**